abbisQQ/Assignment/README.md

 4. Run the class SpringRestH2Application as java application !Keep in mind you need port 8080 for h2 database!
 ### Prerequisites
-What things you need to install the software and how to install them.
+What things you need to install the software and how to install them?
 You just need eclipse nothing else.

 ### How to test the functionality.